-By sleeping at an angle of 120-degrees, we can reverse the effects of gravity and promote greater blood circulation from head to toe.
+By sleeping at an angle of 120-degrees, our customers have been able to reverse the effects of gravity and promote greater blood circulation from head to toe.

 Blood feels gravity, too.
 On Earth, blood pools in the feet.
 When people stand, the blood pressure in their feet can be high -- about 200 mmHg (millimeters of mercury)...
 In space, where the familiar pull of gravity is missing, the head-to-toe gradient vanishes, ("Gravity Hurts (So Good)", NASA, 2001).

 Fluids that pool in the lower legs after a long day of sitting or standing are directed back through the body, helping to flush out lymph nodes, stimulate digestion and release toxins.

 All of these effects help minimise pressure and strain on the heart.
 It is simply a win-win for positive sleep hygiene and healthy bodily function.

 Last but by no means least, our adjustable beds offer many health benefits for the spine, especially when compared to the traditional flat beds most of us still use.

 By cradling the body in a supported posture, the spine is encouraged to decompress and thereby minimises the pull on surrounding tissues.

 It also has the effect of reducing pressure on our intervertebral discs, which is critical to spinal health and lessens the potential for nerve impingement (i.e. pinched nerves).

 Put simply, customisable sleep positioning helps the spine loosen and relax, which in today’s world cannot be understated.
 For some, it delivers much needed relief from pain in the lower back and neck.